DeeEmm/DeeEmm/_posts/2020-10-01-ddcsv-fusion360-plasma-post-processor.md

 Once added your workflow will look like this:

 - Make your 2D part in fusion 360
-- Go to manufacture page
+- Go to the manufacture page
+- Create a setup using a plasma tool
+- Select the paths you want to cut and make sure tha the cut direction arrows are on the outside of the workpiece
-- Additive menu > post process
+- Go to the Additive menu and select post process
-- Source >  personal posts
+- Select personal posts from the source dialog
-- Select post processor - DDCSV11-Plasma
+- Here you should see the post processor file you added - DDCSV11-Plasma
-- Change settings for pierce height / pierce delay etc
+- Change the settings for pierce height / pierce delay etc to suit your workpiece.
 - Hit the OK button to create your Gcode.